Boreas618/boreas618.github.io/posts/monitor.md

 This is a monitor managing the buffer between the producer and consumer.
 Now, let's explain monitors in detail.

 A monitor is a collection of local data (`buffer`, `count`, `lo`, `hi`) and procedures (`insert`, `remove`, and `go_to_sleep`) that control access to resources shared by different threads.
 It provides the programmers with the basic assumption that **only one process can be active in a monitor at any given time.** The specific implementation of this assumption may vary depending on the programming languages and compilers used.
 In our Java example above, this assumption is achieved using the `synchronized` keyword.
-The keyword guarantees that only one thread can execute the synchronized method (or block) on a given object at a time.

 Readers may wonder how the `synchronized` keyword ensures that only one thread can execute the synchronized method (or block) on a given object at any given time.
 Unfortunately, the detailed implementation is too complicated to be explained here.
 However, some common implementations do utilize semaphores and locks within the monitor.
 It may be questioned why semaphores and locks are used here, considering that we previously discussed their susceptibility to concurrency issues.
 It should be noted that the semaphores and locks used here are managed by programming languages and compilers, which are more reliable than fallible human programmers.
 Therefore, it is wise to rely on the programming language and compiler to handle semaphores and locks on our behalf.